Xilinx/SDAccel-Tutorials/docs/mixing-c-rtl-kernels/README.md

   #define ADD_RTL_KERNEL
   ```

-5. Save the file.
+4. Save the file.

-  The updated `host.cpp` file includes additional OpenCL calls in the host code, as follows.
+  The updated `host.cpp` file includes additional OpenCL calls and are briefly described as follows.
 The actual OpenCL calls are identical to the ones used for the C++ based kernel, with the arguments changed for the RTL-based kernel.

   Though the first set of code was not changed, the binary container now contains _both_ the C++ and RTL kernels.
   ```
   cl::Program::Binaries bins;